3 IRS Penalties That Could Cost You (Avoid Them With These Tips!)

 • Pay at least 90% of this year's total tax, or 100% of last year's (110% if your AGI is over $150k) (irs.govirs.gov).

-📦 One‑time income alert: Bonus payments or RSUs are taxed at a flat 22% rate, which may be too low for your bracket—resulting in underpayment penalties later.
+One‑time income alert: Bonus payments or RSUs are taxed at a (statutory) flat 22% rate, which may be too low for your bracket/marginal rate.
+This can result in underpayment penalties.
+Take some time to do a projection when you receive these payments, otherwise you may have a surprise on your return (when it’s too late to do anything about it).

 • What to do:

-2. Use the IRS online payment tool or Form 1040-ES to make quarterly payments.
+2. Use the IRS online payment tool or Form 1040-ES (for paper/checks payments) to make quarterly payments.

 If you slipped up, you might still have options.
 The IRS may reduce or remove penalties if you have: